 Location (garden, chapel, beach, etc.)

-Important people (people that absolutely must be part of the wedding ceremony; special recognition, etc.)
+Important People (people that absolutely must be part of the wedding ceremony; special recognition, etc.)

-Special ceremonies (unity candle, covenant marriage, memorial, jumping the broomstick, etc.)
+Special Ceremonies (unity candle, covenant marriage, memorial, jumping the broomstick, etc.)

-Favors (Homemade, inexpensive, special order, theme, etc.)
+Favors (None at all, homemade, inexpensive, special order, theme, etc.)

 Invitations (casual, formal, semi-formal)

-Transportation to and from (Limo, Carriage, Classic Cars, Your Car, Friend’s Car, Convertible)
+Transportation To and From (Limo, Carriage, Classic Cars, Your Car, Friend’s Car, Convertible)